slawe/shoptok-tv/README.md

   * Listing pages (`/televizorji`, `/tv-sprejemniki`).
 * Extract interfaces for the scraping service to allow swapping implementations<br>
 (e.g. using a headless browser / external scraping API behind the same interface).

 ---

+### Testing & extensibility notes

+Thanks to the repository and HTML source abstractions:

+- `TvProductRepository` can be replaced with an in-memory implementation or a mock in tests, without touching controllers or services.
+- `ShoptokHtmlSource` can be swapped from `FixtureShoptokHtmlSource` to a real HTTP-based implementation (or a headless browser / scraping API) if the WAF limitations change in the future.

+The current implementation focuses on fixture-based scraping for the purposes of the assignment, but the architecture is intentionally kept open for these extensions.

+---